Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 let call = streamVideo.call(callType: "livestream", callId: callId) Task { try await call.join(create: true) }

-Note that you can also add members to a call and assign them different roles.
+You can also add members to a call and assign them different roles.
 For more information, see the call creation docs.

-In LivestreamSampleApp.swift replace the LivestreamView with the following code:
+In LivestreamSampleApp.swift, replace the LivestreamView with the following code.

 swift